 - 8.1.1 The NPPF encourages councils to "promote the retention and development of local services and community facilities in villages, such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship". - 8.1.2 There are a number of community facilities that have been identified by the community as important to the survival of a vibrant community in Longframlington.
 These places are identified in Policy LNP3 and are shown on the Policies Map. - 8.1.3 The LNP recognises the importance of existing services and facilities to the community.
 The NPPF allows for policies to protect against the unnecessary loss of such essential services.
-Policy LNP3 will ensure local businesses and services are retained, and will only be redeveloped when there is no longer a need for them. - 8.1.4 The Parish Council also plan to register certain businesses and facilities as Assets of Community Value which will afford those services some protection if they become available for sale (See 13.0-Community Projects).
+Policy LNP3 seeks to ensure that local community facilities and businesses serving the community are safeguarded.
+Any proposals that require planning permission that would result in their loss will have to demonstrate that the existing facility is no longer needed or no longer economically viable - 8.1.4 The Parish Council also plan to register certain businesses and facilities as Assets of Community Value which will afford the community six months to determine if they can raise the finance to purchase the asset if it becomes available for sale.
+(See 14 Community Projects)